Publications

 (2012) Pritzker, S.E.
 Transforming Self, world, medicine: The trend toward spiritualization inU.S.
 Chinese medicine (short vignette).
 In Volker Scheid and Hugh MacPherson, Eds.
 Authenticity, Best Practice, and the Evidence Mosaic: Integrating East Asian Medicines into Contemporary Healthcare, p.
 203.

-(Advanced Contract) Pritzker, S.E.
+In Press.
+Pritzker, S.E.
 Learning to Love: Intimacy and the Discourse of Development in China.
 University of Michigan Press.
+Anticipated Summer/Fall 2024.

 Guides